jangrudo/ai-apocalypse/article.md

 of spotting the more successful one.

-We already know how to generate “mutations of knowledge”, and how to transfer them between existing AI models [TransferLearning].
+We already know how to generate “mutations of knowledge”, and how to transfer them between existing AI models \[TransferLearning\].
 The only missing part is mixing different mutations in a creative way, and verifying them against objective truth.
 Or is it actually missing?
-With recent models successfully solving problems from International Mathematic Olympiad in real time [IMO], and similar ones in competitive programming, the boundary has already been reached when AI performs at the level of top-performing humans acting alone.
+With recent models successfully solving problems from International Mathematical Olympiad in real time \[IMO\], and similar ones in competitive programming, the boundary has already been reached when AI performs at the level of top-performing humans acting alone.
 Solving tasks like these requires combining of ideas from different sources in novel ways (which we might call “creative thinking”), and verification of the resulting hypotheses against the objective criterion of being fit for solving the problem.